uk-gov-mirror/hmrc.for-frontend/README.md

 Supplying business rental information is an important activity that allows the VOA (valuation office agency) to calculate the rateable value of a property.
 Rateable value represents the open market annual rental value of a business/ non-domestic property.

-This code repository contains the RALD (rent and lease details) form (aka FOR - Form Of Return) application - it is the website that allows users to submit their rental information to the VOA.
+This repository contains the RALD (rent and lease details) form (aka FOR - Form Of Return) application - it is the website that allows users to submit their rental information to the VOA.

 Requirements
 ------------